 Coffee pros love scales.
 We love timers.
 We love scales with built-in timers!
 Those tools help us brew coffee consistently, and they help us get better from roast to roast.

-But just because you don’t have every tool you want, doesn’t mean you can’t improve.
-Measuring coffee by scoops?
+But just because you don’t have every tool you want doesn’t mean you can’t improve.
+Measuring the coffee grounds by scoop?
 Cool!
 Make those scoops level and count how many you’re putting in.
 Eyeballing water?
-Just try to find some marker that’ll make it easy for you to pour the same amount of water next time.
-And remember there’s a timer on your phone.
+Just try to find some marker that’ll make it easy for you to pour the same amount of hot water next time.
+And remember, there’s a timer on your phone.
 At the end of the day, learning how to measure coffee beans without a scale is simple, and even enjoyable!

 Adjust as you go

-The point of measuring isn’t just so you can do the same thing over and over, it’s so that when you want a change, you can actually make one.
-If you brew a coffee and it tastes too sour or too weak or too bitter, you can use that information to do it differently next time until you get the right level of flavor extraction for your cup.
+The point of measuring isn’t just so you can do the same thing over and over.
+It’s so that when you want a change, you can actually make one.
+If you brew a coffee and the flavor is too sour, too weak, or too bitter, you can use that information to do it differently next time until you get the right level of flavor extraction for your cup.

 Freeze any excess

-For a while the coffee world seemed to mostly be against freezing coffee, but the general opinion now is that as long as you know how to store coffee beans by closing the bag pretty tightly (or put it in a freezer bag), you’re a-ok.
-Just take it out of the freezer when you need it, remove the beans you need, and pop it back in.
+For a while, the coffee world seemed to mostly be against freezing coffee, but the general opinion now is that as long as you know how to store coffee beans by closing the bag pretty tightly (or putting it in a freezer bag), you’re a-okay.
+Just take it out of the freezer when you need it, remove the coffee beans you need, and pop it back in.